WHY MASS TIMBER IS EARNING A PLACE IN HEALTHCARE CONSTRUCTION

 Despite the rapid growth in enthusiasm for mass timber construction across multiple industries, the healthcare sector has been slower to adopt this climate-friendly material.
 Concerns about medical space planning, infection control, acoustics and vibration suppression — among other issues — have inhibited the healthcare industry’s transition to mass timber structures.

-However, this reluctance is fading as new projects — including an ambulatory care unit in Sechelt, British Columbia and Northlake Commons, a life sciences laboratory and workspace building in Seattle — demonstrate mass timber’s enormous potential to revitalize the construction of healthcare facilities.
-Besides mass timber’s obvious environmental benefits, its use is also proven to contribute to patient and employee well-being and bolster the brand reputation of its earliest adopters.
+However, this reluctance is fading as new projects — including an ambulatory care unit in Sechelt, British Columbia, and Northlake Commons, a mass‑timber life sciences laboratory and workspace building in Seattle delivered by Swinerton and Timberlab — demonstrate mass timber’s enormous potential to revitalize the construction of healthcare and healthcare‑adjacent facilities.
+In parallel, industry research such as the ZGF–Swinerton white paper, Mass Timber Hospital: The Future of Healthcare, is helping advance understanding of how mass timber can meet the rigorous performance requirements of clinical environments.
+Besides mass timber’s obvious environmental benefits, its use is also proven to contribute to patient and employee well‑being and bolster the brand reputation of its earliest adopters.

 In the months and years to come, it will be increasingly important for leading organizations in the healthcare industry to demonstrate their commitment to the health of the planet and their communities by choosing the building material that best aligns with their mission — to improve human health.